about movement art practice

 naomi van den broek.

-Naomi has been a trustee of MAP since 2013 and strongly believes in the kaupapa of the organisation, and the way that MAP engages with its constituents.
+Naomi strongly believes in the kaupapa of MAP and the way that it engages with its constituents.
 Naomi manages the University of Canterbury’s campus in the Arts Centre of Christchurch.

 Under the name ‘Naomi Ferguson’, has worked as a singer, recording artist, pianist, songwriter, actor and educator in a career spanning over twenty years.
 While she has worked in a number of performative settings and styles, Naomi finds greatest artistic satisfaction working on projects where music and theatre intersect in intimate live performance settings.